Sharknado 2: The Second One: Sequels

-July 2014 SyFy announced that there would be a Sharknado 3: Oh Hell No! premiering 22 July 2015 taking place in Washington, D.C. and Orlando, FL.
+July 2014 SyFy announced that there would be a Sharknado 3: Oh Hell No! premiering 22 July 2015 taking place in Washington, D.C., and Orlando, FL.

 Archie Comics also released a story about Archie Andrews encountering a Sharknado leading up to the third film.

 It aired on the promised date, followed by Lavalantula, which debuted July 25, 2015, the Saturday after Sharknado 3's Wednesday premiere.
 Lavalantula featured Sharknado's protagonist in a cameo wearing a white T-shirt with crossed chainsaws.
 This indicates that it takes place in a shared universe.
 As he says he has "shark problems right now", this may indicate that the events of Lavalantula take place just before or concurrently with Sharknado 3.

-Sharknado 4 was confirmed to follow upon Sharknado 3's premiere.
+Sharknado: The 4th Awakens was confirmed to follow upon Sharknado 3's premiere.

-Sharknado 5 was confirmed in October 2016, and was released on August 6, 2017.
+Sharknado 5: Global Swarming was confirmed in October 2016, and was released on August 6, 2017.

-Sharknado 6 was confirmed in February 2018 to follow upon Sharknado 5's premiere.
+The Last Sharknado: It's About Time was confirmed in February 2018 to follow upon Sharknado 5's premiere.

+Sharknado Origins was revealed in November 2025 and is set to release in Summer 2026.